 - An Invoked Trope on the episode where Dennis Kim, a teen prodigy that is Sheldon's Always Someone Better, appears.
-The guys look for a girl that can date Kim in order to sabotage him (and much Hilarity Ensues when they cannot find one-fortunately Kim manages on his own), and the last scene of the episode has Kim hanging out with the girl and his friends, implied that he abandoned his chance at scholarship... and the guys (except Sheldon) discussing whether they would fall under Nerds Are Sexy or not, because of their (up to that point lousy) love lives.
+The guys look for a girl that can date Kim in order to sabotage him; much Hilarity Ensues when they cannot find one, but fortunately, Kim manages on his own.
+The last scene of the episode has Kim hanging out with the girl and his friends, implied that he abandoned his chance at scholarship... and the guys (except Sheldon) discuss whether they would fall under Nerds Are Sexy or not, because of their (up to that point lousy) love lives.

 - This trope somewhat comes into play in Paddy Chayefsky's The Latent Heterosexual, where Morley, a "faggot junkie poet," enters into a Perfectly Arranged Marriage and gives up not only homosexuality and drugs but poetry, too.

 "When I first met my husband, he was a faggot, junkie, poet.
 Well, he stopped being a faggot, he kicked the junk, and he hasn't written a word since last spring."